Familienbande

 Familienbande (German for Family Ties) is a card game designed by Leo Colovini.

 Familienbande is a game of family inheritance, not of money, but of genetic traits.
 The card deck in Familienbande features an equal number of men and women.
 Each person on a card has three characteristics, chosen from a set of five, namely big ears, orange hair, thick lips, a big nose and glasses (to represent nearsightedness).
 A card's characteristics need not be different, so, for example, a man could have two symbols for big ears and one for orange hair, or three "glasses" symbols.

 Gameplay

 Each player represents a "family" in which one of the genetic traits is dominant, and therefore wishes to pass along this trait to as many children as possible (and as many times as possible in each child).
-On each player's turn he or she can do one of three things:
+Players can do one of three things on their turn: